-The revenue generated from operation of Shanghainese-style restaurants increased by approximately HK\$6.1 million, or approximately 7.8%, from approximately HK\$77.9 million for the year ended 31 December 2019 to approximately HK\$84.0 million for the year ended 31 December 2020.
-The increase in revenue was partly contributed by the new Modern Shanghai (Olympian City) Restaurant (which was opened in late September 2019) which has a full year contribution in 2020 with such impact partially offset by the factors as mentioned above.
+The revenue generated from operation of Shanghainese-style restaurants increased by approximately HK\$29.7 million, or approximately 35.4%, from approximately HK\$84.0 million for the year ended 31 December 2020 to approximately HK\$113.7 million for the year ended 31 December 2021.
+The increase in revenue was contributed by the new takeaway dishes offered during the dine-in restriction measures imposed to catering business till late February 2021 and the subsequent partial relaxation of anti-epidemic measures as mentioned above, as a result the sales revenue was bounded up quickly.